Find Trade Colleges

 $25,091 Avg Student Debt

-University of Memphis ranked #9 on this year’s Most Popular Bachelor’s Degree Trade Schools in Tennessee list.
+University of Memphis came in at #9 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in Tennessee ranking.
 This large public school is located in Memphis, Tennessee, and it awarded 3,132 bachelor’s degrees in 2021-2022.

 #10